liutkwilliam/first-portfolio/__gallery/exploring-sydney.md

 ---
 Since William's arrival to Australia in 2014, he discovered a passion in photography, he captured various landmarks, vantage points, seasonal events when he had free time.
 This gallery captured some of the best photos he took in Sydney.

-This gallery is regularly updated.
 The most recent photo in the gallery was captured n June 2020.

-All rights reserved.